resbaz/ResGuides-Gitbook/gitbooksintro.md

 Paste this link in to the importer: https://github.com/resbaz/ResGuides-Gitbook.git.
 Make sure to give your new lesson a new name, e.g. `ResGuides: Data Science with Python`

+* make the owner of the book ResBaz

 ##Step 2: gitbook